bisgardo/concordium-docker/README.md

 [a public registry](https://hub.docker.com/r/bisgardo/concordium-node) is defined in [`./.github/workflows/build-push.yaml`](.github/workflows/build-push.yaml).

-A Mainnet node setup that includes a Prometheus instance may for example be run using the Docker Compose script like so:
+For example, a Mainnet node setup that includes a Prometheus instance may be run using the Docker Compose script like so:

 ```shell
 export NODE_NAME=my_node